gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Text/README.md

 ## StringEditor

-`StringEditor` class provided by `Gapotchenko.FX.Text` module allows to perform an iterative random-access editing of a string.
+`StringEditor` class provided by `Gapotchenko.FX.Text` module allows you to perform an iterative random-access editing of a string.

 It is primarily designed to work in conjunction with `Regex` class from `System.Text.RegularExpressions` namespace to efficiently handle an advanced set of tasks when functionality provided by conventional methods like `Regex.Replace` is just not enough.